VICIWUOHA/AWS_File_Trans_Lamda_S3_SNS/README.md

 ### **Prerequisites**

     - An AWS account (Free)
-    - Basic Understanding of the above workflow and what we are tring to achieve.
+    - Basic Understanding of the above workflow and what we are tring to achieve
-    - lambda code in `lambda_function.py` - from repository
+    - Lambda code in `lambda_function.py` - from repository
-    - sample file - `transactions.json` - from repository
+    - Sample file - `transactions.json` - from repository

 ### **LET'S GET STARTED**
 &nbsp;
 #### **STEP 1 - Set Up an AWS s3 Bucket with two objects (folders) _raw & processed_**
  Go to your AWS console and search for S3 follow the steps in the image below.

  - **a)**
 ![Project Workflow 1](s3_images/S3_Bucket_1.png)

 - **b)**